thomasWeise/oa/difficulties/scalability/README.md

 In general, the runtime needed to solve the problems to optimality will grow exponentially.

+### Countermeasures

+The main problem statement was:
+"Any algorithm that can *guarantee* to always find the globally optimal solution of such an ($\NPprefix$-hard) problem will require *exponential* runtime in the *worst case*."
+Basically, we can mitigate the runtime problem by dropping any part of the sentence.

+1. Metaheuristics circumvent some of the problems above by simply not guaranteeing to find the optimal result.
+   They usually do not guarantee to reach any solution quality threshold at all.
+2. We can maybe accept that the runtime is exponential in the worst case as long as we can get solutions sufficiently fast in the average case.
+   For the TSP, for instance, the Concorde tool is incredibly fast on many relatively large problems.
+   If we really encounter a worst-case instance where the runtime is infeasible, then we may just stop the algorithm and give up on that one.
+   Getting optimal solutions 99% of the time may be good enough.
+3. We can also break the statement by using exact algorithms as heuristics:
+   As mentioned earlier, exact algorithms often find the optimal solution early, but spend much time in searching the rest of the search space to make sure that there is not any better solution lurking elsewhere.
+   We may terminate exact algorithms earlier if necessary and take their current best result.
+   We lose the guaranteed optimality, but the result we get could still be optimal.
+   This goes especially well in combination with the second point above.

 ### The Problem: Lack of Scalability

-We already know that the time to find globally optimal solutions for hard problems will always scale badly (get exponentially longer) with the problem size.
-We also know that for some problems, even guaranteeing to find a solution not worse than the optimal by a certain *factor* has this problem&nbsp;[@MS2011HOAFAJSSP] (see [@sec:jssp:termination]).

-Metaheuristics circumvent some of the problems above by simply not guaranteeing to find the optimal result.
-They usually do not guarantee to reach any solution quality threshold at all.
-However, even then, their performance is impacted by the problem instance size.

 *Any* algorithm will need more time if the number of decision variables grows for any (non-trivial) problem.
 In other words, the *"curse of dimensionality"*&nbsp;[@B1957DP; @B1961ACPAGT] will also strike metaheuristics that give no guarantee about the result quality.